cyclikal/cyckei/INSTALL.md

 Linux-GPIB is a GPL licensed GPIB support package for Linux.
 In addition to the C API, it includes bindings for multiple languages including Python.
 Linux-GPIB must be compiled for your OS and requires some configuration, but works fine with PyVISA.
 To learn more about Linux-GPIB and download the source code visit <https://linux-gpib.sourceforge.io/>.

 ## Installation
-Cyckei expects to packaged and installed with setuptools.
+Cyckei expects to packaged and installed with `setuptools`.
 The easiest method of installation is to install Cyckei with `pip`.
 It is recommended to do so within a virtual environment in order to prevent conflicting dependencies.

     pip install cyckei